Assessing an AC Application

 When the original assessment cannot be completed for any reason, then an extension or deferment may be give to the student to complete an alternative assessment.

-For example if the assessment employed group work; required specific non-standard resources; or was location based, and those elements are no longer available then the original assessment may need to be substituted.
-This may also be the case of a test where the answers being made public would give the student an unfair advantage over others by completing the same assessment.
+For example, if the assessment employed group work; required specific non-standard resources; or was location based, and those elements are no longer available then the original assessment may need to be substituted.
+This may also be the case for a test where the answers being made public would give the student an unfair advantage over others by completing the same assessment.

-Any alternative assessment should be designed to be ‘equivalent’ to the original assessment to ensure that the student is able to demonstrate achievement of the course outcomes.
+Any alternative assessment must be designed to be ‘equivalent’ to the original assessment to ensure that the student is able to demonstrate achievement of the course outcomes.
 It is strongly recommended that your Te Puna Ako representative is consulted while preparing the alternative assessment.
-The alternative assessment will need to be pre-moderated.
+The alternative assessment must be moderated prior to use.

 Alternative Assessment If the original assessment cannot be completed for any reason, then an equivalent or alternative assessment may be set.